NemProject/nem/README.md

 # NIS client

-This Java package provides a wrapper project for the [NIS repository](https://github.com/NemProject/nis) and all its dependencies.
+This project for the [NEM Infrastructure Server](nis) and all its dependencies.
 It is the simplest way to quickly build and launch a [NEM node](https://nemproject.github.io/nem-docs).

 ## Package Organization